Insights on DNS Security

 Overview

-Information and Network Security is a broad topic, and as such this webinar will look at a variety of topics covering theory, technical controls, and organisational best practices.
+Information and Network Security is a broad topic, and as such this course will look at a variety of topics covering theory, technical controls, and organisational best practices.

-The focus of the webinar is to introduce Breach and Attack Simulation (BAS) concepts by explaining various tools and strategies to test defenses to determine the overall security posture of the organisation.
+The focus of the course is to introduce Breach and Attack Simulation (BAS) concepts by explaining various tools and strategies to test defenses to determine the overall security posture of the organisation.

 This course will cover the following topics: